adloky/smalls/modern-wiliams.md

 **5...Qxc5 6.Nd5**

 A strong way to seize the initiative and already a dream position for White.
 Can you spot the immediate threat?
-Well, it's 7.Bb4 Qc6 8.Bb5! , winning serious material.<addx start="7.Bb4"/>
+Well, it's 7.Bb4 Qc6 8.Bb5! , winning serious material.<addz start="7.Bb4"/>

 **6...Na6**